cheatham1/SoftwareBook/take_a_look_at_the_data.md

 Type the following into the command line

-    python RunScript.py -a WZAnalysis

     python RunScript.py -a TTbarAnalysis -s "WZ"

 This runs the code called 'TTbarAnalysis' with just the WZ data samples.

-The analysis should run, telling you about EventStatistics and complete by saying "Job WZ: finished successfully".
+In either case, the analysis should run, telling you about EventStatistics and complete by saying "Job WZ: finished successfully".

 Results for the WZ analyses may now be plotted using the relevant plotting configuration file.